-Kagoshima food: Pork from black pigs is good, cooked into pork cutlet or shabu-shabu.
-Deep-fried minced fish meat called Satuma-age is a local specialty, too.
+Kagoshima food: Pork from black pigs is excellent, cooked into pork cutlets or shabu-shabu.
+Deep-fried minced fish meat, called Satsuma-age, is also a local specialty.
 And you should try kibinago (silver-stripe round herring) sashimi.
-Kagoshima people eat these with local shouchu (alcohol spirits).
+Kagoshima people eat these with local shochu (a distilled spirit).

 Black Pork